benchware/WorstImageFormat/benchmarkinfo/no avx2/i5-8400-mritzc.md

 **Native Backend**: C++17, scalar (no AVX2, NEON, or AVX-512)
 **Threads**: 6
 **Image**: 8256 × 5504 (45.4 MP), RGB, source: NASA ART002-E-15971.JPG

-**Measurement methodology**: Each configuration was encoded and decoded five times; the reported values are the median of the three middle runs.
+**Note**: This system represents a mainstream 6-core desktop CPU from 2017, running Windows 10 22H2.

 ---

 ## Overview

 These benchmarks measure the current state of the WIMF encoder on a mainstream 6-core desktop CPU from 2017.
-All numbers were collected with the published PyPI wheel (no local compiler involved).
+All numbers were collected with the published PyPI wheel.
 The SIMD path was reported as `scalar`; no platform-specific vector extensions were used.
-RAM was not a limiting factor in any test; peak memory usage remained well below available system memory.

 ---